Aslan-Taleb/-100Days100Projects/README.md

 <p align="center">
 <img width="" src="https://media.giphy.com/media/kPVTbiTORIopy/giphy.gif" align="center" alt="gif" />
-<h1 align="center">100 Days of Python 🐍
+<h1 align="center">Learning-Python 🐍
 </h1>
 </p>

-I'm doing "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course from Udemy.
+I am currently enrolled in the "100 Days of Code - The Complete Python Pro Bootcamp for 2023" course on Udemy.
+This course aligns perfectly with my goal of mastering Python.
+Additionally, I am actively working on personal projects and solving LeetCode exercises to enhance my skills.
-Since my goal is to master Python, I chose to take this course in the hope it would provide more structure and better guidance than I was getting while "self-learning".

 100 projects in 100 days.
 All the personal projects for Great professor and great course, really recommend it: